thehunmonkgroup/coding-guidelines/python.md

 9. Separate concerns by breaking down functionality into distinct methods or functions.
 If any existing methods or functions do not follow best practices in this regard, fix them by breaking them down into distinct methods or functions.

 10. Use f-strings for string formatting.
-If any existing strings do not use f-strings and can be easily fixed, fixed them.
+If any existing strings do not use f-strings and can be easily fixed, fix them.

-11. Define constants and default values clearly, preferably at the module or class level.
+11. Define constants and default values clearly, either at the module or class level, or in a separate `constants` module.
 If you find existing hard-coded values that would be more appropriate as a constant, fix them.

 12. Include a main guard (if __name__ == "__main__":) to control script execution.